abstracta/jmeter-java-dsl/docs/guide/debugging/post-processor-debugging.md

 :::

 ::: tip
 Remove such post processors when no longer needed (when debugging is finished).
-Leaving them would generate errors when loading generated JMX test plan or running the test plan in BlazeMeter or OctoPerf, in addition to unnecessary processing time and resource usage.
+Leaving them would generate errors when loading generated JMX test plan or running the test plan in BlazeMeter, OctoPerf or Azure, in addition to unnecessary processing time and resource usage.
 :::